Biochemistry and Microbiology Co-op

 Biochemistry/Microbiology Work Experience Program

 Not sure if co-op is right for you?
-As a biochemistry/microbiology student, you can apply to the Biochemistry/Microbiology Work Experience Program at any time during your degree and complete two paid work terms instead of four.
+As a biochemistry/microbiology student, you can apply to the Biochemistry/Microbiology Work Experience Program at any time during your degree and complete one or two paid work terms instead of four.
 You’ll receive the same benefits and support as a co-op student, and you can choose to transfer into the Biochemistry/Microbiology Co-op Program later on (if it's still early enough in your studies).

 Program requirements and the application process are the same as for co-op—please see the other tabs on this page.